wajahat-iqbal/BlurHashPainter/README.md

 4. To use this technique in your project, you can use the package "com.github.wajahat-iqbal:BlurHashPainter:1.2" and add it to your dependencies.

 Check out Wolt's Blurhash website [Wolt's blurhash](https://blurha.sh/) for further information and resources.

+Blurhash is a technique for encoding the visual representation of an image into a compact string of characters, or a hash